 ABOUT THE FILM:

-The Fight for Oak Flat is a short documentary filmed, directed and edited by Craig Johnson, a filmmaker based in Phoenix, Arizona.
-Drone Footage was captured by Duke Romero and Nick Deo.
+The Fight for Oak Flat is a documentary series filmed, directed and edited by Craig Johnson, a filmmaker based in Phoenix, Arizona.
+Drone Footage and additional shots by Duke Romero and Nick Deo.
 Still photos by Steve Pavey.
 Audio mastered by Kevrie Howard.
-Narrated by Don Steuter.
-The film received support from the Sierra Club Grand Canyon Chapter.
+Narrated by Don Steuter, Duke Romero and Dr. Lian Bighorse.
+The films received support from the Sierra Club Grand Canyon Chapter.
 All filmmaking decisions were made solely by Craig Johnson.
 You can see more of his work at www.craigrj.com.

 Your feedback is encouraged!
 Please share this website and/or the video link with those close to you.
 Thank you